MLHale/nebraska-gencyber-modules/collaboration_on_github/README.md

 Developers often design Github repositories, to be self-contained _modules_.
 These modules are then put in or taken out of a bigger project.
 During build time these components are composed to create an integrated system.
 This strategy facilitates __Modularization__.
 Following this principle allows globally distributed teams to collaborate and locate faulty components.

 Finally, Github repositories separate source code from other resources.
-This separation allows long term archival and maintenance of a codebase, separate from its dependencies. __Domain Separation__ enables the management of source code versions that target different products and operating environments.
+This separation allows long term archival and maintenance of a code base, separate from its dependencies. __Domain Separation__ enables the management of source code versions that target different products and operating environments.

 [Top](#table-of-contents)